Presenter

 • output_file (str) – Path to JSON file containing model outputs.

-• interns_file (str) – Path to JSON file containing internal variables.
+• interns_file (str) – Path to JSON file containioutput_file_pathng internal variables.

 • **kwargs – Additional keyword arguments for customization.